The Merchants of Liverpool

 New cuts and locks at Pickerings, Saltesford, Northwich were completed relatively quickly and Witton Brook was navigable by 1765.
 By the year April 1762/3 the Navigation carried 76,951 tons in total, 68,146 tons Northwich, 8,805 Winsford trade.
 The Northwich trade included 20,255 tons of white salt, 30,391 tons rock salt, 14,567 tons of coal, 1,085 tons of merchants goods, 941 tons of pipe clay, 228 tons of paving, 208 tons of limestone, 207 tons of slate.

 The rivers were improved in the 1st half of the 18th century but the 2nd half belonged to the canal competition.
-The Bridgewater Canal in 1764 offered little competition but Brindley's Trent & Mersey Canal with the backing of Josiah Wedgewood was another matter.
+The Bridgewater Canal in 1764 offered little competition but Brindley's Trent & Mersey Canal with the backing of Josiah Wedgwood was another matter.
 The river v. canal debate raged, the river flats could ship to Liverpool and rivers didn't freeze, but they did meander and the canal routes could go anywhere and there were no currents to inhibit towing.
 Eventually the 'Staffordshire Schemers' decided to link up with Bridgewater at Preston Brook and access the Mersey through the Bridgewater Canal.
 It seems the Duke won the battle even though, 'a monopoly in the hands of a peer of the realm, refusing to waive his privilege would be such a monster, as I hope this land of liberty will never suffer to see'.

 In 1766 anticipating the competition from the Trent & Mersey, which opened in 1777, the Trustees debated whether to go into the carrying business, the salt business and wharfs & warehouses.
 But nothing came of these initiatives as the priority became obvious ... further improvements to the existing navigation.

 By 1771 a new cut & lock at Barnton was commissioned.
-And by 1778 there was a new cut & lock at Acton Bridge.

 Revenues amassed nicely and a milestone was reached in 1775.
 All the 'subscribers' had been paid off and by 1777 payments had been made to the county to repair bridges as stipulated in the Act.
 The Weaver Navigation was a success.